-To sow this month: Beetroot, Broccoli, Cabbage, Carrots, Cauliflower, Chinese Cabbages, Endive, Kale, Lettuce, Radish, Rocket, Spring Onion, Parsnips, Swedes, Turnips
+To sow this month: Asian greens, Beetroot, Broccoli, Cabbage, Carrots, Cauliflower, Kale, Lettuce, Onions, Radish, Rocket, Spring Onion, Swedes, Turnips

 February has to be one of the most rewarding months for the NZ vegetable garden.
-Your summer crops will be ripening quickly in the heat and you'll have a heap of produce.
+In the late summer vegetable garden, crops will be ripening quickly in the heat and you'll have a heap of produce.

 Finding ways to preserve your excess fruits and vegetables is one of my favourite things to do (such as these Zucchini, apple and berry

-Herbs like coriander I let self-seed all over the garden.
+Herbs like coriander, or greens like silverbeet I let self-seed all over the garden.
 It saves me a job and it's free food!

 If you are wanting to seed save from plants such as zucchini or cucumber, wait until the plant is nearing the end of its life before letting one vegetable grow to full size.
-This is because, if the plant is putting its energy into growing a zucchini to full size, it'll put less energy into producing more flowers and produce for you.
-Do be aware about cross-pollination though, so you can be sure of the seeds you're saving.
+This is because when the plant is putting its energy into growing a zucchini to full size, it'll put less energy into producing more flowers and produce for you.
+Do be aware of cross-pollination though, so you can be sure of the seeds you're saving.

 Once you have harvested a decent amount, let a few of the healthiest vegetables on the plant grow to full size.
-Zucchinis will grow huge and their skin will harden when they are mature.
-Cucumbers will turn yellow.
+Zucchinis will grow huge like pumpkins, and their skin will harden when they are mature.
+Cucumbers will turn yellow and hard.
 Once mature, you can scoop the seeds out from the middle and wash them well to remove the pulp.
 The same goes for pumpkin seed saving.
-Once collected, let the seeds dry out completely on a tray before storing in a dry, cool and dark place.
+Once collected, let the seeds dry out completely on a tray before storing them in a dry, cool, and dark place.

 Beans seeds can be collected by letting the pods dry completely on the vine until they rattle when you shake them.
-Tomato seeds can be squished out, rinsed with water, and left to dry out on some paper.
+Tomato seeds can be squished out of a ripe tomato, rinsed with water, and left to dry out on some paper.